kvaksin/rdvapp/README.md

 - **Comprehensive Data Cleanup**: Automatically removes associated bookings, requests, and assignments
 - **Confirmation Dialogs**: Multiple confirmation steps for destructive operations

+#### **🧒 Child Management System**
+- **Parent-Child Relationships**: Secure linkage between parents and their children with class enrollment tracking
+- **Child Registration Portal**: Parents can add their children during account registration or later via Children Management
+- **Role-Based Child Access**:
+  - **Parents**: Can only view and manage their own children
+  - **Class Leads**: Can view and manage children in their assigned classes
+  - **Administrators**: Can view and manage all children across all classes
+- **Child Enrollment Validation**: Children are linked to specific classes and parents can only book for enrolled children
+- **Booking Restrictions**: Parents can only book appointments for their registered children in their enrolled classes
+- **Child Data Management**:
+  - Add, edit, and delete children with proper authorization
+  - Class assignment validation and enforcement
+  - Automatic cleanup when parents are deleted
+  - Search and filtering capabilities by name, class, and parent
+- **User Interface Features**:
+  - Dedicated Children Management page for all user roles
+  - Child selection interface in booking system
+  - Real-time validation of parent-child relationships
+  - Class enrollment status tracking

 #### **Class Assignment Request System**
 - **Request Submission Portal**: Parents and class leads can request class assignment changes
 - **Admin Approval Workflow**: All class assignment changes require administrator approval